sachdh-anand/StreamCrew/README.md

 ## 💻 Usage Examples

-1. **Basic Research**:
+1. **Technology Research**:
-   - Enter "Quantum Computing Applications in Finance" in the research field
+   - Enter "Recent AI breakthroughs and their business applications" in the research field
    - Click "Run Research Agent"
    - Wait for the process to complete
    - Review the research summary and keynote speech

-2. **Custom Topics**:
+2. **Versatile Topics**:
-   - The system can research any topic, not just quantum computing
+   - The system can research virtually any topic you're interested in
-   - Try researching emerging technologies, scientific advances, or business trends
+   - Try researching emerging technologies, scientific advances, business trends, or cultural phenomena

 ## 🛠️ Development

-To contribute to StreamCrew:
+To contribute to KeynoteGenie:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`